December 18, 2023

 I’ve sometimes highlighted how our perceptions of the workplace are subject to an apex fallacy.
-The daily consumption of narratives about wellbeing, agile working, coworking, campuses, tech palaces and ‘cool’ design can obscure the fact that most people don’t experience this stuff in their daily lives.
-They work in mundane offices or shabby offices or horrible offices.
-They travel into work at the same time each day and sit with roughly the same people and do roughly the same things.
+The daily consumption of narratives about campuses, tech palaces and ‘cool’ design can obscure the fact that most people don’t experience this stuff in their daily lives.
+They work in adequate or possibly nice offices.
+Some in shabby offices or horrible offices.
+Many travel into work at the same time each day and sit with roughly the same people and do roughly the same things.
+They may work from home more frequently now, but they have a routine there too.
+Most will work in a mundane or nice home that mirrors the mundane office that awaits at the other end of the commute.

-Occasionally we can glimpse this reality away from the media distortions and sometimes it surfaces in one of the many studies we publish on Workplace Insight, including one this week about how many people consider their place of work unpleasant.
+Occasionally we can glimpse this reality away from the media distortions and sometimes it surfaces in one of the many studies we publish on Workplace Insight.
 We should approach all of these things with at least some degree of scepticism, but there is almost always some truth in them.

 Alien, it is often said, is a Freudian film about sex and reproduction and the fears that come with them.
 But it’s also about the camaraderie and irritation that come with being stuck in a confined space with your fellow staff members.
 It’s about the pecking order, the salary disputes, the grumblings about canteen food, the remarks about who is sitting in whose favourite chair.
 And it’s about the coffee – always the coffee.